whosonfirst/go-whosonfirst-pip-v2/README.md

 ## Interfaces

-This package defines the following interfaces for indexing and cachine layers.
+This package defines the following interfaces for indexing, caching and filtering layers.

 ### index.Index